 Ripple came to light in 2012 and it is built on an open-source distributed ledger.
 What makes Ripple so irresistible?
 Faster and easier transactions.
 While it takes hours to transfer money using the Bitcoin blockchain, Ripple can do it in an instant click.
 Moreover, the transaction fee is almost zero.
 So, if you want to send money to someone living in any part of the world it will just take seconds and almost zero fees.

 They have XRP as their native currency.
-Moreover, the blockchain friendly for the banks and other payment providing companies with their RippleNet.
+Moreover, the blockchain is friendly for banks and other payment-providing companies with their RippleNet.

-IOTA is known for their blockless digital ledger.
+IOTA is known for its blockless digital ledger.
 While most other uses a blockchain to keep the ledger active, they use a unique ledger called “Tangle”.
-Tangle enables machine economy to transact digital resources across the globe in real time.
+Tangle enables the machine economy to transact digital resources across the globe in real time.

 Symbiont distributed ledger first came to light in 2016.
 At first, it worked like a development kit for Assembly.
-Now Assembly is just a part of the Symbiont’s Smart Contracts.
-How it stands out from its competitors?
+Now Assembly is just a part of Symbiont’s Smart Contracts.
+How it stand out from its competitors?
 Well, not every blockchain network can handle over 80,000 transactions per second!

-It undoubtedly one of the top blockchain protocols that would thrive in 2018.
+It is undoubtedly one of the top blockchain protocols that will thrive in 2018.

 There were numbers of other promising blockchain networks that is worth looking into.
 You can also keep an eye on Chain, Corda, HydraChain, Lisk, Openchain, and Hyperledger.
 They are not very far behind in the race of the best blockchain protocols.